Minting API

 - Prepare a metadata file with a filename equal to the `token_id`.
 Save this file in the following location corresponding to the `baseURI` of your collection: `../[baseURI]/[token_id]`

-is not present in the mint request.
+is not specified in the mint request.
+Instead, the reference_id

 via the Blockchain Data API.